vintagecomputernordic/dec/index.md

 There is also a [book](./assets/books/DEC_1957_to_the_Present,1978.pdf) written about "DEC from 1957 to the present", with present being the late 1970s.

-The Programmed Data Processor (PDP) are wellknown minicomputers developed by DEC.
+The Programmed Data Processor (PDP) machines are wellknown minicomputers developed by DEC.

 The families of PDP machines developed between 1959 to 1982 are depicted below [Digital Computer Museum]